Dear Mom of High School Junior,

 Time for introspection

 Once the planning is over, the scheduling of tests and activities is complete, it is time to look within.
-While you junior will learn much about college from counselors, other students and visits at the outset, it can be helpful to gain some self-knowledge.
+While you junior will learn much about college from counselors, other students and campus visits, it can be helpful to gain some self-knowledge.

 A student who can answer some of these questions (recognizing that both the answers and the student may change over time) will find that time spent with counselors is far more productive.